Karnataka elections: Is Jignesh Mevani a Congress' proxy? BJP alleges so

 How integrated & seamless the Congress-Tukde gang works! pic.twitter.com/aPRvSURZBO

 Although Mevani is yet to react to the allegations of him being a "proxy" of the Congress, the Dalit leader has alleged that "goons" from the BJP tried to disrupt his Chitradurga rally.
-In a tweet he questioned why no FIR has been filed against the BJP goons in Karnataka and those who killed Dalits during the recent Dalit protests in various parts of the country.
+In a tweet, he questioned why no FIR has been filed against the BJP goons in Karnataka and those who killed Dalits during the recent Dalit protests in various parts of the country.

 हमारी और प्रकाश राज की जनसभा को बंध करवाने के लिए काले जंडे और डंडे लेकर भाजपा के जो गुंडे शिवमोगा में आ धमके उनके सामने कोई एफआईआर नही, जिन्होंने भारत बंद के कॉल में दलितो की छाती पर गोलियां दागी उनके सामने कोई करवाई नही लेकिन हमने 2 करोड युवा के लिए रोजगार मांगा तो FIR ?— Jignesh Mevani (@jigneshmevani80) April 7, 2018